-In my teenage years and my early twenties, I couldn’t stand being alone.
+In my teenage years and my early twenties, I didn’t love being alone, far from it.
 I longed for the company of people all the time.
 It freaked me out, the thought of being alone.
 What on earth would I do?
 Who would keep me company?
 Who on earth would I talk to?
 I remember how I felt in the pit of my stomach, sort of like homesickness if I remember rightly.

-But fast forward to a long-term relationship breakup, and I bit the bullet and lived alone in a flat in one of Brisbane’s inner-city suburbs.
-It was certainly a learning curve and pretty scary but I knew it was one of those things I at least needed to try in life and I’m so glad I did.
-Yes, there were times it was lonely, really lonely but now I thank my 22-year-old self because I can appreciate the beauty of spending time alone, in fact, it’s one of my favourite things.
+But fast forward to a long-term relationship breakup, I bit the bullet and lived alone in a flat in one of Brisbane’s inner-city suburbs.
+It was indeed a learning curve and pretty scary but I knew it was one of those things I at least needed to try in life and I’m so glad I did.
+Yes, there were times it was lonely, really lonely but now I thank my 22-year-old self because now I can appreciate the beauty of enjoying my own company.
+In fact, spending time alone is one of my favourite things to do (shhh…don’t tell the kids or hubby).

 Living alone was one of those scary things I made myself do to learn, learn about life and learn about myself.
 I tend to do this quite often, throw myself into scary shit, make mistakes, enjoy achievements and learn along the way.